Learning by Doing: Why Livelihoods Drive Digital Adaptation

 Highlighting the Benefit

 If AI can help a farmer predict weather patterns or help a creative professional find international markets, it will be embraced.
-People find a way to learn what they need when the opportunity is clear.
+People find a way to learn what they need when the opportunity for economic inclusion is clear.
 Our role is to ensure the infrastructure is inclusive and the path to these opportunities is unobstructed.